-How do you decide which version of your test works best?
-By measuring the conversion stats.
+By measuring the conversion rate, you can determine which version of your test is most successful.
 Conversion objectives can range from time spent on page, to whether they achieved your CTA (get in touch, purchase, reaching a certain page etc).

 Google Optimize is installed via a simple code on your website and a bit of Google Tag Manager magic, which we’ll go through with you later in this guide.